 Patience is your friend when you begin the staining process.
 It’s better to work on smaller areas and wipe as you go.
 Be sure to wipe carefully in corners and deep fluting (sometimes a brush can work to get stain into these hard-to-reach areas).

 If you have oil-based stains (which dries slower), brushing or spraying large areas could work, but lacquer and water-based stains simply dry too fast.
-This could result in imprints of the bristles.
-You won’t have that problem when you apply and finish stain with lint-free cloth wipers.
+This could result in imprints of the bristles on your wood surface.
+You won’t have that problem when you apply and finish staining with lint-free cloth wipers.